tsangkai/multirobot_localization/README.md

 ![](topology_result/topology.png)

+The averaged RMSE and RMTE over 20 randomly generated topologies.
 The observation link is established with probability 0.7.

 ## Reference